martinisoft/funnies/README.md

 ### Requirements

-Ruby 1.9.2-p180 (I live dangerously on the edge)
+Ruby 1.9.2-p290 (I live dangerously on the edge)
-Ruby on Rails 3.0.5
-PostgreSQL Database (this can be changed, see database.yml.example) Nokogiri Gem (scrapes all the comic image data)
+Ruby on Rails 3.0.9 (Rails 3.1 upgrade pending) PostgreSQL Database (this can be changed, see database.yml.example) Nokogiri Gem (scrapes all the comic image data)
 Some XPath Skills (this app uses XPath to locate image data)